Paving The Way For Formal Adoption

 Billick Family Law can help if you are seeking to formally adopt a stepchild, or if you are a grandparent or relative seeking to take over for a parent who is absent or unfit.
 These can be straightforward or hotly contested proceedings.

 Contact our Concord, North Carolina, lawyer, Amber Billick, to discuss your adoption scenario.
 Our family law attorneys offer knowledgeable advice and representation, and consideration for the sensitive nature of these situations.
-Baker Billick, P.A. practices in Cabarrus, Rowan, Stanly and surrounding counties.
+Billick Family Law practices in Cabarrus, Rowan, Stanly and surrounding counties.

 In order to adopt a stepson or stepdaughter, the parental rights of the birth parent must be terminated.
 In many cases, the absent parent will waive those rights and our role is to make sure the paperwork is in order so that our client can become the legal parent and guardian.

 If the birth parent objects, we will guide you through proceedings for termination of parental rights.
 We will prepare evidence that the parent is unable to care for the child because of personal problems (substance abuse, prison, mental illness) or a threat to the well-being and best interests of the child (neglect, child abuse, criminal activity).
 We also prepare you and your family for dealing with this unpleasant but necessary process.